-Of the seven most senior leadership roles in the organisation three are currently occupied by women and four by men.
+The seven most senior leadership roles in the organisation are currently occupied by three women and four men.
 In operational management roles, 40% are currently occupied by women and 60% by men.

 We assess performance and set targets for gender equality, including our gender equality action plan, KPIs and use of industry benchmarks.
 The management team undertakes monitoring and oversight to ensure goals are achieved.

 We acknowledge the land in which we are headquartered and pay our respect to the people of the Kulin Nation.
 We recognise and respect the cultural heritage of Australia’s Aboriginal and Torres Strait Islander peoples, their beliefs and their relationship with the land.
 We pay our respect to all Elders past, present and emerging.

 It is with a mindset of diversity that we employ people of all races, religions, genders, and cultures.
 We have and do employ Victorian Aboriginal people, other Australian Aboriginal people, and North American Aboriginal people.

 We have strategies to enable staff to undertake cultural or religious practice during normal working hours.
 The key to success in this area is dialogue between the team member and the company about when and where the activity is taking place.

 This model applies to recurring activities and to unforeseen events that occur from time to time.
 This dialogue enables us to simultaneously meet the needs of the individual and deliver a professional service.

 Core members of the team contributing and being rewarded on an equal basis

 We are aware of the opportunities and benefits of employing people who have physical or intellectual disabilities.
 We have a partnership with Workways Australia as one pathway for recruiting staff with a disability.